europa-report/documents/milestone_four.md

 ### JS Description

-We choose to handle our exceptions on the serverside and clientisde with two parameters, error type and message, which helps us to handle responsibilities within the class.
+We choose to handle our exceptions on the server-side and client-side with two parameters, error type and message, which helps us to handle responsibilities within the class.
 Anytime an error is caught, an error message will will be logged to the console and the detailed information will be stored in the error.log file in the log directory of the server.
 If the content was not found, the result is empty or any changes failed to update, they will also be logged.
 We recognize that if an exception handling was revealed to the malicious users, the malicious users will exploit that endpoint vulnerability and the security would be compromised.
 We will expand on the presentation layer to provide our own generic error codes to inform the user that something has occurred and to deliver the error code to the developer for them to repeat the steps the user made and resolve that vulnerability as soon as possible.

 ### Python Exception Handling Snippets